brycewray/hugo-site/content/posts/2020/09/goodbye-hello-part-4.md

 In recent days, the curiosity finally became too great.

-As a result, I created identical microsites on Vercel, Netlify, and Render (identical so comparing them would be a case of "apples *vs.* apples *vs.* apples"); then, I set up [Zach Leatherman's Speedlify tool](https://github.com/zachleat/speedlify/) to scan them three times a day, measuring each microsite's respective performance.
+As a result, I created identical microsites on Vercel, Netlify, and Render (identical so comparing them would be a case of "apples *vs.* apples *vs.* apples”); then, I set up [Zach Leatherman's Speedlify tool](https://github.com/zachleat/speedlify/) to scan them three times a day, measuring each microsite's respective performance.

 As the days went by, a pattern emerged from the Speedlify results.
 While it didn't *always* win, the Render microsite *usually* won---this, despite the [vaunted advantages of Vercel's Global Edge Network](https://vercel.com/blog/new-edge-dev-infrastructure).[^1]